The information on this page was reviewed and approved by

-Maurie Markman, MD, President, Medicine & Science at CTCA.
+Maurie Markman, MD, President, Medicine & Science

-This page was updated on November 05, 2020.
+This page was updated on May 20, 2022.

 A thorough and accurate kidney cancer diagnosis is the first step in developing a kidney cancer treatment plan.
-Your integrated team of kidney cancer experts will use a variety of tests and tools designed for diagnosing kidney cancer, evaluating the disease and developing your individualized treatment plan.
+Your integrated team of kidney cancer care experts will use a variety of tests and tools designed for diagnosing kidney cancer, evaluating the disease and developing your individualized treatment plan.
 Throughout your treatment, we'll use imaging and laboratory tests to monitor your response to treatment and modify your plan when needed.

 Examples of the types of procedures used for diagnosing kidney cancer include:

-Biopsy: If an imaging test shows evidence of a possible malignant tumor, a biopsy may be performed to determine if the mass is cancerous.
+Kidney biopsy: If an imaging test shows evidence of a possible malignant tumor, a biopsy may be performed to determine if the mass is cancerous.
 We perform these diagnostic tests under local anesthesia, by inserting a needle directly into the tissue.
 The extracted tissue or cells are then inspected under a microscope to diagnose and stage the tumor.

 Lab tests used to diagnose kidney cancer include: